niall-m/binding_of_issac/README.md

 Player controls along the left side will include Pause (P), Action (space bar), and directional move (left, right, up, down arrow keys).

-On the top near the left there will be an a toggle music/sound button.
+On the top near the left there will be a toggle music/sound button.

 ![wireframes](https://github.com/niall-m/binding_of_issac/blob/master/images/binding_of_issac_wireframe.png)